LesleyLai/blog/contents/blog/judgements_and_inference_rules/en.md

 so how to prove a judgment is correct?
 To prove a judgment, you write *derivation* (also called *derivation tree* or *proof tree*).

-A derivation always starts from axioms and end at the judgment we want to prove.
+A derivation always starts from axioms and ends at the judgment we want to prove.
 For each step, we apply an inference rule to the previous judgment (s).

 For example, to prove "1 + 1 = 2" with our definition of nat, we have